orb-lang/espalier/doc/md/espalier/shunter.md

 There are a number of strategies to approach this, but let me make a different
 argument: there is *nothing wrong whatsoever* with the rule given above, it is practically speaking ideal in terms of saying what it means\.

+If and when we want the proper tree structure, we can treat the PEG as a powerful and general *tokenizer*, and apply an algorithm which specializes in
+operators: Djikstra's Shunting Yard\.

 ## Implementation